Hussain0327/Research-agent/README.md

-# AI research agent (Quant Edition) — with Market Data & Charts
+# AI Research Agent (Quant Edition) with Market Data and Charts

-A fast, reliable **quant newsletter generator** that blends curated sources, LLM writing, **live market data (Yahoo Finance + FRED)**, and **embedded charts**—all configurable via `.env`.
-Built for researchers, traders, and founders who want signal over fluff.
+A quant newsletter generator that uses LLMs, live market data (Yahoo Finance and FRED), and inline charts.
+Configured through `.env`.
+Built for researchers, traders, and founders who care more about data than hype.

-## What’s inside
+## What is inside

-* **Topic-aware research**: Higher-quality search tuned to quant/finance domains (arXiv, SSRN, Bloomberg, FT, WSJ, Reuters, etc.).
+* **Quant-focused search**: Uses Tavily with filters for finance and quant sources like arXiv, SSRN, Bloomberg, FT, WSJ, Reuters, and similar sites.
-* **Live market data**: Snapshots for SPY/Dow/Nasdaq/VIX + key macro (Fed Funds, CPI, 10Y yield).
+* **Live market data**: Snapshots for SPY, Dow, Nasdaq, VIX, plus macro data like Fed Funds, CPI, and the 10Y yield.
-* **Embedded charts**: Price, comparison, and returns histograms as base64 PNGs—no external hosting.
+* **Inline charts**: Price charts, comparisons, and return histograms as base64 PNGs, so they embed directly in HTML.
-* **Production hygiene**: Error handling, logging, deterministic temperature controls, tests, and a clean pipeline.
+* **Basic production hygiene**: Error handling, logging, configurable temperature, tests, and a simple pipeline that is easy to run again.

 ---